gaps-closure/gaps-closure.github.io/docs/Java/02-start-docker.md

   -b option indicates the prefix for the classes that are of interest
 ```

-Running this command will result in the following artifacts to be generated
+Running this command will result in generating the following artifacts

   * `enclave_instance.mzn`
   * `pdg_instance.mzn`